How to clean your implant crown

 Guidelines for aftercare of your mouth

 Take care to only have cold drinks and do not eat until the local anaesthetic has worn off.
 Avoid hot drinks or hot food for the first day and do not ‘swill’ liquid over the area.
 Try not to disturb the area with your tongue or fingers.
-Do not undertake strenuous exercise for the first 48 hours (running / gym).
+Do not undertake strenuous exercise for the first forty-eight hours

-You may have some swelling and/or bruising following your treatment – this usually reaches a peak 2 to 3 days later.
+You may have some swelling and/or bruising following your treatment – this usually reaches a peak two to three days later.
 This is quite normal and both will subside naturally after a few days.
 Swelling can be reduced with ice packs (or a bag of frozen peas) wrapped in a towel.
-Hold on the cheek area for a maximum of 10 minutes at a time with 20 minutes break.
-After 24 hours gentle heat is more beneficial.
-Sleeping propped up slightly on 2-3 pillows may also help.
+Hold on the cheek area for a maximum of ten minutes at a time with twenty minutes’ break.
+After twenty-four hours, gentle heat is more beneficial.
+Sleeping propped up slightly on two to three pillows may also help.

 Pain should not be a big problem.
-Although you may be sore for a few days after any surgery in your mouth, this can be easily managed with simple analgesics (pain killers).
-You should take these regularly at the maximum stated dose for the first 2 days after your surgery.
-Take whatever painkillers you normally take for headaches, aches and sprains (ibuprofen and paracetamol make a good combination), and take your first dose before the local anaesthetic has completely worn off.
+Although you may be sore for a few days after any surgery in your mouth, this can be easily managed with simple analgesics (painkillers).
+You should take these regularly at the maximum stated dose for the first two days after your surgery.
+Take whatever painkillers you normally take for headaches, aches, and sprains (ibuprofen and paracetamol make a good combination), and take your first dose before the local anaesthetic has completely worn off.

-The stitches are dissolvable but often remain for around 2-3 weeks, if they are uncomfortable or annoying, you may contact us to remove them.
+The stitches are dissolvable but often remain for around two to three weeks.
+If they are uncomfortable or annoying, you may contact us to remove them.

 If you have been given a course of antibiotics to take after your surgery, please ensure that you complete the course.